Gold prices fall in Baghdad and Erbil markets - Shafaq News

 Shafaq News– Baghdad/ Erbil

-Gold prices on Baghdad's Al-Nahr Street recorded a selling price of 996,000 IQD per mithqal (equivalent to five grams) for 21-carat gold, including Gulf, Turkish, and European varieties, with a buying price of 992,000 IQD.
-The same gold had sold for 1.040 million IQD on Saturday.
+Gold prices on Baghdad's Al-Nahr Street recorded a selling price of 970,000 IQD per mithqal (equivalent to five grams) for 21-carat gold, including Gulf, Turkish, and European varieties, with a buying price of 965,000 IQD.
+The same gold had sold for 997,000 IQD on Sunday.